funRiceGenes/funRiceGenes.github.io/_posts/OS/R/2015-01-20-OsrbohB~Osrboh7.md

     + All these results suggest the roles of OsRbohB in drought tolerance of rice, which probably performed through the interaction of the OsRbohB-mediated ROS production and ABA signaling
     + The transcriptional expression of OsRbohB is also strongly stimulated by dehydration, salt and several phytohormonal treatments
     + Overproduction of OsRACK1A restores the OsRACK1A-OsRBOHB association and promotes OsRBOHB phosphorylation to enhance ROS production, conferring rice floral resistance to U
+    + Further analyses revealed that OsDMI3-mediated OsRbohB Ser-191 phosphorylation positively regulates the activity of NADPH oxidase and the production of H(2)O(2) in ABA signaling, thereby enhancing the sensitivity of seed germination and root growth to ABA and plant tolerance to water stress and oxidative stress
+    + Phosphorylation of OsRbohB by the protein kinase OsDMI3 promotes H(2)O(2) production to potentiate ABA responses in rice.
+    + OsDMI3 directly interacts with and phosphorylates OsRbohB at Ser-191, which is OsDMI3-mediated site-specific phosphorylation in ABA signaling
+    + Moreover, we discovered that the OsDMI3-mediated OsRbohB phosphorylation and H(2)O(2) production is dependent on the sucrose non-fermenting 1-related protein kinases SAPK8/9/10, which phosphorylate OsRbohB at Ser-140 in ABA signaling

 * **Connection**
     + __OsrbohB~Osrboh7__, __SDS2__, [The Monocot-Specific Receptor-like Kinase SDS2 Controls Cell Death and Immunity in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=The Monocot-Specific Receptor-like Kinase SDS2 Controls Cell Death and Immunity in Rice.%5BTitle%5D),  In addition, SDS2 interacts with related receptor-like cytoplasmic kinases, OsRLCK118/176, that positively regulate immunity by phosphorylating the NADPH oxidase OsRbohB to stimulate ROS production